 Distinguished politician, Trevor Manuel, accepted appointment as Senior Fellow at the Mandela School, as well as an Honorary Professorship at the University of Cape Town (UCT).
 Mr. Manuel had a distinguished career in public service, including serving as one of South Africa (and the world’s) longest-serving Ministers of Finance.
 During this tenure in government, he also served as Minister in the Presidency and as head of the National Planning Commission.
 Before 1994, Mr. Manuel was a stalwart of the anti-apartheid movement and an activist.
 He is currently a senior advisor to the Rothschild Group and Deputy Chairperson of Rothschild SA and a board member of several companies.
 Among many international posts, he has chaired the International Monetary Fund’s Development Committee, served as Special Envoy for Development Finance for UN Secretaries-General Kofi Annan and Ban Ki-Moon, and served on the Commission for Africa and the task team on Global Public Goods.
 In 2011 he became a Co-chair of the Transitional Committee of the Green Climate Fund, a UN fund to help poorer nations combat and adapt to climate change.
 Mr. Manuel has received numerous honorary doctorates and awards, being named Africa Finance Minister of the Year in 2007.

 Prof Lindiwe Msengana-Ndlela is a respected senior government official who has had a long professional association with the Mandela School.
 Prof Msengana-Ndlela is currently a Special Advisor to the Minister of International Relations and Cooperation (previously Higher Education and Training (formerly Science and Technology).
-She has also facilitated a number of high-level training courses targeting senior public servants for the GSDPP.
+She has also facilitated a number of high-level training courses targeting senior public servants for the Mandela School.
 Prof Msengana-Ndlela was previously the City Manager for Nelson Mandela Bay Municipality in Port Elizabeth and for seven years she was the Director General of the then National Department of Provincial and Local Government.
-Prof Msengana-Ndlela has a PhD from the University of Warwick, a Master of Business Leadership (MBL) from the University of South Africa and undergraduate degrees from the Universities of South Africa and Rhodes.
+Prof Msengana-Ndlela has a PhD from the University of Warwick, a Master of Business Leadership (MBL) and other degrees from Rhodes and the University of South Africa.